Tibbee/io_carnivores/README.md

 ## Install

 Simply go to Edit/Preferences/Addons, click Install, and select `io_carnivores.py`.
 You should see the addon in the addon list, click the checkbox in front of its name to enable, and you should be good to go.

+## Update

+Follow the install instructions, but make sure to disable/enable the addon to make sure the newer version is active.

+## Importing 3DF/CAR

+Simply go to File/Import/3DF/CAR, and select the file you wish to import.
+Import has the following features:

+- 3DF: geometry, uv mapping, texture, and rigging (bones / vertex groups).
+- CAR: geometry, uv mapping, texture, animations (imported as shape keys), and vertex groups.
+Bones are not stored in the CAR format, so unfortunately, those are missing.

+Please note that import is a new feature, and still beta. any feedback on bugs, or suggestions for features related to this are welcome.

 ## Exporting 3DF